comharris/readme/docs/calendar.md

 CEO meets regularly with advisers (See bios and contacts in [access-controlled database](https://airtable.com/shresRqSDFcqCN6lz)).

-**Note**: Any requests to advisers other than calendaring should include me on CC.
+**Note**: Any requests (e.g. interviewing exec candidates, etc.) to advisers other than calendaring should include CEO on CC so that any questions can be quickly answered.

 ### Scheduling